How to Dry Filament: PA, TPU, PLA, PVA & PET

 Q: How do I know if my filament needs to be dried?

-Q: Can I reuse desiccants?
+Q: Can I reuse desiccants to dry filament?

 A: Yes, many types of desiccants, including silica gel, can be reused.
 To renew silica gel desiccants, you can bake them in the oven at a low temperature until they change color, indicating that the moisture has been removed.